California county routes in zone G: Route description

 CR G14 begins at the intersection of US 101 and State Route 46 in Paso Robles.
 It then heads west for less than one mile (~1.5 km) before leaving the city limits as Nacimiento Lake Drive and turning mainly northwest for 15 mi.
-G14 then crosses the Nacimiento Dam for 1/4 mile before reaching a steep hill with a brief winding curve.
+G14 goes through the community of Lake Nacimiento, then crosses the Nacimiento Dam for 1/4 mile before reaching a steep hill with a brief winding curve.
 G14 then turns west onto Interlake Road while Nacimiento Lake Drive continues as CR G19.
-As Interlake Road, G14 heads west with a brief curve to the north for a few miles and passing Lake San Antonio before turning mainly northwest and eventually north towards the town of Lockwood.
+As Interlake Road, G14 heads west with a brief curve to the north for a few miles, passing Bee Rock and Lake San Antonio before turning mainly northwest and eventually north towards the town of Lockwood.
 Just a few hundred feet (~100 meters) south of Lockwood, G14 reaches the intersection of the western terminus of CR G18 and heads west along Jolon Road.
 As G14 reaches the small town of Jolon, a side road provides an entrance to the Fort Hunter Liggett military facility while G14 curves to the north.
 G14 continues north through the southern end of the Santa Lucia range for several miles to reach the southern Salinas Valley.
 G14 terminates at US 101 west of King City.

 County Route G14 is a California State Scenic Highway.